According to a recent study on global temperature conditions, April 2020 was the warmest April since 1850.

 Unlike influenza and some other virus diseases that are obviously seasonal as their incidence is significantly reduced during the warm season, another study of Berkeley Earth suggests that warming weather is impossible to stop the spread of the COVID-19 pandemic.

-Usually, swimming is a very popular activity in summer.
-In the coming months, however, it should be very cautious for people to go swimming in public pools so as to avoid the spread of or being affected by coronavirus.
+Swimming is usually a very popular summer activity.
+In the coming months, however, people should exercise caution when swimming in public pools to avoid the spread of or exposure to coronavirus.

-With decreased frequency of social contacts under sunny and hot weather in summer, the COVID-19 spread can be slowed but may not be stopped.
-In the absence of effective prevention measures, it is possible that the pandemic continues spreading through the summer months in many areas of the world.
+With decreased social contact during sunny and hot summer weather, the spread of COVID-19 can be slowed but may not be stopped.
+In the absence of effective prevention measures, the pandemic may continue spreading through the summer months in many areas of the world.
 Further efforts are warranted.

 References: